elp11999/liri-node-app/README.md

 # liri-node-app

 * This project is a NodeJS based application.
+The project is call LIRI.
+LIRI is a Language Interpretation and Recognition Interface.
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 * This project was a perfect way for me to get introduced to NodeJS.
 * This project uses the following NPM packages:
   * Node-Spotify-API